agileware/au.com.agileware.civiquickbooks/README.md

 1. Go to `GST` > `Rates&Settings`.
-There are many tax accounts listed there, with names in column `Tax name`, copy the tax name you want and paste it into the 'Acctg code' field of corresponding Tax financial account.
+There are many tax accounts listed there, with names in column `Tax name`, copy the tax name you want and paste it into the `Acctg code` field of corresponding Tax financial account.
-2. Open the CiviCRM Financial Account setting page (civicrm/admin/financial/financialAccount) and update the 'Acctg Code' of corresponding Financial account to be the same as each QuickBooks tax account name.
+2. Open the CiviCRM Financial Account setting page (civicrm/admin/financial/financialAccount) and update the `Acctg Code` of corresponding Financial account to be the same as each QuickBooks tax account name.
 3. If a financial type does not contain any GST, a financial account also needs to be created with the corresponding Tax account name in QuickBooks filled out.
 For example, create a new financial account called `NO GST` with GST rate as `0`, `acctg code`as `GST free` (a tax account name which has GST rate as `0` also).
-And assign that financial account as corresponding line item's `Sales Tax account`.
+And assign that financial account as corresponding line item`s `Sales Tax account`.
 4. When setting up Contributions in CiviCRM, ensure that the Financial Type for the Contribution/line item is set to use the correct Financial Account as the `Sales Tax Account`.
 5. During sync, the Contribution line item will be assigned with corresponding Tax account.
-6. When a CiviCRM 'Acctg Code' does not match any QuickBooks Tax account name, which means that the there is no tax account in QuickBooks has the same name, that particular line item will **NOT** be pushed through the invoice.
+6. When a CiviCRM `Acctg Code` does not match any QuickBooks Tax account name, which means that the there is no tax account in QuickBooks has the same name, that particular line item will **NOT** be pushed through the invoice.